-The Birdsville and Strzelecki Tracks Long before they became legendary stock routes, the Birdsville and Strzelecki Tracks were part of ancient Aboriginal trails for trade and custom.
+THE BIRDSVILLE AND STRZELECKI TRACKS Long before they became legendary stock routes, the Birdsville and Strzelecki Tracks were part of ancient Aboriginal trails for trade, custom and their existence.
 In a land where all human activity depends on the presence of water, both routes have been defined by a succession of watering places.
-It is these watering places that allowed the tracks to become stock routes in the latter half of the 19th century and early 20th century as pastoralism established itself in the arid centre of Australia.
-HISTORY OF THE TRACKS The Birdsville and Strzelecki Tracks were important Aboriginal trade routes, connecting the groups of central Australia to the Flinders Ranges and its highly prized red, brown and white ochre.
-In the early days of pastoralism (1867 to 1960) drovers walked sheep and cattle down the Birdsville and Strzelecki Tracks from Queensland to Marree or Farina to meet the railhead, bound for markets in Adelaide and Melbourne.
+It is these watering places that allowed them to become stock routes in the latter half of the 19th century and early 20th century as pastoralism established itself in the arid centre of Australia.
+HISTORY OF THE TRACKS Originally an ancient Aboriginal trading route following the waterholes of the Diamantina River and Goyder Lagoon, the tracks have a great and varied history.
+The Birdsville and Strzelecki Tracks were important Aboriginal trade routes, connecting the groups of central Australia to the Flinders Ranges and its highly prized red, brown and white ochre.
+In the great droving era of the pastoral history (1867 to 1960) drovers walked sheep and cattle down the Birdsville and Strzelecki Tracks from Queensland to Marree or Farina to meet the railhead, bound for markets in Adelaide and Melbourne.
 Mobs of 1000 head were commonplace and the feats of the men and women droving these mobs has become legendary.
 They include the brazen cattle duffer Harry Redford, who stole a mob of 1000 head of cattle from Queensland in 1870 and drove them through uncharted territory between Innamincka and Mount Hopeless - with the track he took forming the basis for today's Strzelecki Track.
 Over time, the tracks have shifted, wavered and at times disappeared to revive again later.
 The two stock routes became transport corridors as supplies, wool, stock and mail were moved about by those great pioneers, the cameleers, drovers and station personnel.
 Almost every item that made up the stations and towns along these tracks was laboriously carted up by various means - camel, donkey or bullock teams and more recently by motorised vehicles.
 These tracks provide the principal link with civilisation for those who work and live in the area.
 The Birdsville Track extends for about 520km from Birdsville to Marree (historically known as Hergott Springs) where the rail formally terminated.
 It follows a string of artesian bores drilled roughly 50km apart by pastoralists and government to provide a reliable water supply.